gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Explanation: `timestamp` is an automatically defined variable that stores the current monotonic time at the nanosecond granularity.
 When we enter the function, we read the current timestamp and store it in a thread-local variable `t` (with the `self->t` syntax).
 When we exit the function, we do the same again, compute the difference in terms of milliseconds, store it as a clause-local variable (with `this->duration`), and record it in a linear histogram with a minimum of 0 and a maximum of 800 (in milliseconds).

-Due to the M:N concurrency model of Go,  in the general case, multiple goroutines run on the same thread concurrently, which means the thread-local variable `self->t` gets overriden by multiple goroutines all the time, and we observe as a result some non-sensical durations (negative or very high).
+Due to the M:N concurrency model of Go, in the general case, multiple goroutines run on the same thread concurrently, which means the thread-local variable `self->t` gets overridden by multiple goroutines all the time, and we observe as a result some non-sensical durations (negative or very high).
 The DTrace histogram is a nice way to see outliers and exclude them.
 The real fix would be to not use thread-local variables but instead goroutine-local variables...
 Which does not come out of the box with DTrace.

 Fortunately I later found a way to avoid this pitfall, see the [addendum](#553173937-addendum-a-goroutine-aware-d-script) at the end.